-Before applying for study in Everett, you will need to complete the first two years of your bachelor’s degree program at another campus.
+Before applying for study in Everett, you will need to complete the first 2 years of your bachelor’s degree program at another campus.

 I found a lot of opportunities at Washington State University in terms of academics.
 It is great to come to a place with a professional faculty.
 There are so many cultures and different languages at WSU that enrich your life.”

 When you have been offered admission, take these steps to get ready to come to WSU.

 For questions, you may contact your designated advisor:

 |Advises students with last name starting with||International Admission Coordinator|

 |Ci-Kh||Philip Gadzekpo, MA

 |Ki-P||Tyler McPherson, MA

 |Q-Z||Katrice Swope, MA